AGPAL & QIP Education and Training website disclaimer

 If an individual is concerned that AGPAL has breached his/ her privacy, he/she should provide a written complaint to the Privacy Officer at the address below:

-AGPAL will respond to all written complaints within 30 days of receipt.
+AGPAL will respond to a written complaint within 30 days of receipt.